melindac5/cmelinda5.github.io/README.md

   - **Lab 6**<br/>
   Joined GitHub and worked through the "Introduction to GitHub" course.
 Continued to practice writing classes and adding methods.
   - **Lab 7**<br/>
   Used GitHub to create an organization for the CIT minor.
-Created repository on GitHub and cloned repo to local system.
+Created repository on GitHub and cloned repo to the local system.
 Created a JavaScript file to practice error handling and using GitHub to push changes to the file to GitHub.
 **7. Project 7**<br/>
 Practiced using GitHub Pages to create a portfolio for the CIT Minor.
   - **Lab 8**<br/>
-  - Practiced using node-fetch and adding Fastify code to handle returned Promise.
+  Practiced using node-fetch and adding Fastify code to handle returned Promise.
   - **Lab 9**<br/>
-  - Practiced using GitHub and worked through the "Create a release based workflow" course.
+  Practiced using GitHub and worked through the "Create a release based workflow" course.